rdntcntrl/ratstats/README.md

 You can replace the stats shown by replacing `www/matches.json` and `www/matches`.
 (These will be deleted by `make clean`)

+### Backend

+Use the `statsprocess.py` to watch the game stats exports and convert them into the format expected by this webpage.
+It will also generate the match index JSON.

 ## Levelshots

 After `make dist`, put the map levelshots in `dist/images/lvlshot` (as jpg).